|Coape-Arnold of Wolvey Hall|

 Here are a few notes about information and images which would help to improve the account above.
 If you can help with any of these or with other additions or corrections, please use the contact form in the sidebar to get in touch.

 - Does anyone know more about the history of Ashby Lodge, or the dates when it was altered, or the architects employed?
 I should be particularly interested to see a ground plan of the house if one exists.

 - Can anyone throw any light on the early development of Mirables?
 It seems clear that George Arnold had acquired it by 1791, but when did he enlarge the original cottage and who was his architect?

 - Can anyone supply any of the missing genealogical details about the earlier generations of this family, in particular the name of Richard Arnold (1682-1748)'s first wife, or the dates of death of George Arnold (1683-1766)'s daughters?

 Revision and acknowledgements

-This post was first published 1 October 2015 and revised 4 and 18 October 2015, 26 April, 8 July and 30 September 2016, and 10 March 2017.
-I am grateful to Nicholas Molyneux, Joanne Eastman and Florence Freeman for additional information and images.
+This post was first published 1 October 2015 and revised 4 and 18 October 2015, 26 April, 8 July and 30 September 2016, 10 March 2017 and 19 March 2019.
+I am grateful to Nicholas Molyneux, Joanne Eastman, Florence Freeman and Chris Wynne-Davies for additional information and images.